Worried about overpopulation? Don’t be…

 How will these countries remain economically productive with smaller populations?

-Part of the answer will come from AI and automation taking over more tasks that previously belonged to people.
+Part of the answer will come from Artificial Intelligence and automation taking over more tasks that previously belonged to people.

 One recent example of AI’s relentless march is OpenAI’s GPT-3 model, which is capable of creating web apps and writing a fully AI-generated blog that fooled thousands of readers.